 Application Cycle Details

-Some journals fill a limited number of spots during the early application process (from April 2 to April 14).
+Some journals fill a limited number of spots during the early application process.
 With one exception, which allows matched participants to also apply to Columbia Law Review during the regular application cycle, the early process is binding.
 However, it is an appealing option for students with a particular interest in a specific journal.

 All materials for the early application process may be submitted on LawNet.
 Aside from a brief personal statement, applicants should already have the materials needed for this process (e.g. résumé and transcript), and the application process should be quick and easy.
+The application window is long to encourage self-directed planning by students and maximum flexibility.
 Given the overwhelming majority of available staffer positions are filled during the regular application process, students who do not match during this cycle are encouraged to reapply during the regular application process.